Error996/bdvl/README.md

 <hr>

 #### Magic GID
- * By default, __READ_GID_FROM_FILE__ is enabled in the rootkit & allows changing of the rootkit's magic GID whenever you like.
+ * __READ_GID_FROM_FILE__ allows changing of the rootkit's magic GID whenever you like.
- * There is a command available from within the backdoor for changing the rootkit's GID.
+ * There is a command available from within the backdoor for manual changing of the rootkit's GID.
    * `./bdv changegid`
+ * __AUTO_GID_CHANGER__ is more or less what it sounds like.
+The rootkit will refresh its magic GID __at least__ every `GID_CHANGE_MINTIME` seconds.
+   * This value can be found in [`inc/toggles.h`](https://github.com/kcaaj/bdvl/blob/master/inc/toggles.h)
+   * The rootkit will not automatically change its GID when there are still rootkit processes running.
+   * Otherwise there is a pretty high chance of being discovered since previous processes left with the previous GID would be visible.

 ##### Example changing magic GID
 <img src=https://i.imgur.com/vo4yn29.png alt="gid change example"/>